 Symptoms of myofascial pain syndrome can include all of the following:

-- Pain that gets worse over time.
+Pain that gets worse over time

 Treating Myofascial Pain Syndrome

 Treating myofascial pain syndrome is multifaceted, often combining multiple treatment methods to suit the patient’s needs.
-Typically, the most effective treatments are injection therapy, physical therapy, and pain medications.
+Typically, the most effective treatments are injection therapy, physical therapy and pain medications.
 Your pain management physician will try different combinations of treatment until you find something that works for you.

 Twin Cities Pain Doctors

 Many patients suffering from myofascial pain syndrome feel that their situation is hopeless.
 This is not the case.
-Set up your appointment with a pain management physician at Advanced Spine & Pain Clinics of Minnesota today.
+Set up an appointment with a pain management physician at Advanced Spine & Pain Clinics of Minnesota today.
 You can contact us through our appointment request form or call our office at (612) 20-SPINE.